 For each question, use the specific criteria to award a maximum of 2 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-(25) [2] Yes, and a correct explanation is written.
+(25) [2] 52, and correct work is shown.

-[1] Appropriate work is shown, but one computational error is made.
-An appropriate explanation is written.
+[1] Appropriate work is shown, but one computational or rounding error is made.